TobikoData/sqlmesh/docs/getting_started.md

 Changing SQL query models can have dramatic effects downstream when working with complex pipelines.
 SQLMesh's plan command allows developers to understand the full scope of directly and indirectly-impacted workflows automatically, giving them a holistic view of the changes.

 ### The apply command
-Deploying new pipelines can be time-consuming, expensive, and error-prone.
-SQLMesh's apply command allows developers to deploy their changes to isolated environments for testing and validation, seamlessly handling backfilling and reuse of existing tables.
-When development is complete, promoting an environment to production is quick and has no downtime.
-SQLMesh is able to accomplish all of this regardless of your data warehouse or SQL engine's capabilities.

 ## Installing SQLMesh
 To get up and running, first install SQLMesh: